 Converter operation for these machines must be expressly certified.
-It is crucial that you carefully observe the specific manufacturer's information and instructions.
-Converter and protective devices must be marked as belonging together and the permitted operating data must be defined in the common EC-type examination certificate.
+Observe the specific manufacturer's information and instructions.
+Converter and protective devices must be marked as belonging together and the permitted operating data must be defined in the common certificate, e.g. EU-type examination certificate, IECEx certificate of conformity or country-specific certificate.

-Machines with type of protection, dust explosion protection "tb" or dust explosion protection "tc"
+Machines with type of protection, dust explosion protection "tb", dust explosion protection "tc" or Class II, Div.
+2

-These machines are generally equipped with 3 PTC thermistors in accordance with DIN 44082 with a rated response temperature that depends on the maximum possible surface temperature.
+These machines are generally equipped with 3 PTC thermistors in accordance with DIN VDE V 0898-1-401, with a rated response temperature that depends on the maximum possible surface temperature.
 Select the PTC thermistors in accordance with this standard.
 If the temperature of the cable glands is not stamped on the rating plate, then it is max.
-70 °C. Use suitable cables for this temperature.
+70 $^{\circ}$ C. Use suitable cables for this temperature.
 Do not exceed the maximum frequency dependent on the number of poles, which is stamped on the rating plate.